What remains, after the act

 One element runs through the entire collection:

-a fragment of spinal column emerging beneath the head.
+a fragment of a spine that emerges beneath the head.

 It is not an anatomical detail.